[image]

 In tech terms, this app's syncs are on-demand and one-way at a time; this keeps you in control, and avoids lossy conflicts.
 They can also be run in any direction and modify just the items you've changed; this makes them flexible, and faster and gentler on your drives than simple copies.

 Perhaps best of all, this app uses your USB ports and removable drives for its backups and syncs, to avoid both slow networks and the privacy perils of clouds.
-With this app, your stuff remains your stuff, not someone else's point of control!
+With this app, your stuff remains your stuff, not someone else's point of control.

 Usage Basics